About Us

 ABOUT CHSU COLLEGE OF BIOSCIENCES AND HEALTH PROFESSIONS (CBHP)

-The Master of Science in Biomedical Sciences (MSBS) program at the CHSU College of Biosciences and Health Professions offers two tracks to help students strengthen their academic credentials and critical thinking skills before pursuing a healthcare profession career.
+The Master of Science in Biomedical Sciences (MSBS) program graduated its inaugural cohort in May 2024 from the CHSU College of Biosciences and Health Professions.
+The MSBS program offers two tracks to help students strengthen their academic credentials and critical thinking skills before pursuing a healthcare profession career.

 1-year, Non-thesis Track (30 credits)